sapanda/rate-limiter/README.md

 [Download and Build Redis](http://redis.io/download)
 `> src/redis-server`

+In each of the following, the server/module takes as input a data source and user, and returns info stating whether a call to that data source for the given user would hit any of the rate limits specified in limits.json.

-Option 1: Run as a server
+### Option 1: Run as a server

 `> npm start`
 `> curl 'http://localhost:8080/?datasource=DataSourceA&user=UserA'`

-Option 2: Run as a module
+### Option 2: Run as a module

 `var checkRateLimits = require('./app/limitCheck');`
 `checkRateLimits({'datasource': 'DataSourceA', 'user': 'UserA'}, callback);`